mathijsdevaan/academic-kickstart/content/authors/admin/_index.md

 I am an Assistant Professor of Business Administration at the Haas School of Business at the University of California Berkeley.
 My research interests include social networks, medical sociology and the sociology of science.
 I received my Ph.D. from the Department of Sociology at Columbia University.

 In my research I examine processes of social influence and how they shift people's behaviors and beliefs.
-Most of my current research examines social influence processes in contexts of health care and science.
+Most of my current research examines social influence processes in contexts of health care and science..